Ontological turn

 The ontological turn is an increased interest in ontology within a number of philosophical and academic disciplines during the early 2000s.
 The ontological turn in anthropology is not concerned with anthropological notions of culture, epistemology, nor world views.
 Instead, the ontological turn generates interest in being in the world and accepts that different world views are not simply different representations of the same world.
-More specifically, the ontological turn refers to a change in theoretical orientation according to which differences are understood not in terms of a difference in world views, but a differences in worlds and all of these worlds are of equal validity.
+More specifically, the ontological turn refers to a change in theoretical orientation according to which differences are understood not in terms of a difference in world views but a difference in worlds, and all of these worlds are of equal validity.

 Definitions

 Ontology is the study of reality as constructed in both human and non-human worlds.
 Conversely, ontology has also been understood as a process of "becoming".
 Finally, ontology has also been defined as the set of historical circumstances through which individuals comprehend reality.
 However, this last definition in particular has garnered significant critics due to its similarity to definitions of culture.